Understanding Fairness in Software Engineering: Insights from Stack Exchange: Findings

-\textsc{Workplace \textsc{StEx}} also has the highest percentage (14.5\%) of fairness in SE posts.
-This implies that around 14 in every 100 candidate posts on \textsc{Workplace \textsc{StEx}} discuss human and social aspects of SE.
-On \textsc{DevOps \textsc{StEx}}, on the other hand, around 3 (3.7\%) in every 100 candidate posts involve fairness problems.
+\textsc{WP \textsc{StEx}} also has the highest percentage (14.5\%) of fairness in SE posts.
+This implies that around 14 in every 100 candidate posts on \textsc{WP \textsc{StEx}} discuss human and social aspects of SE.
+On \textsc{DO \textsc{StEx}}, on the other hand, around 3 (3.7\%) in every 100 candidate posts involve fairness problems.
 Finally, 136 (10.0\%) of the 1,354 candidate posts across all 5 \textsc{StEx} sites discuss about fairness in SE.
 This suggests that there are many types of fairness discussions in these \textsc{StEx} sites, but 10 in every 100 candidate posts discuss fairness in human and social aspects of SE.
-This is in line with the finding of the closest study by Krishtul et al. \cite{khristul2022} that around every 15 in 100 comments in \textsc{Stack Overflow} violate human values.
+This is in line with the finding of the closest study by Krishtul et al. \cite{khristul2022} that around every 15 in 100 comments in \textsc{SO} violate human values.